Tag archive for: lockdown

 • TSN (Nîmes)

-The students concerned will be provided with a certificate of exceptional travel, which they must carry with them in case of inspection during their journey.
+The students in question will be provided with a special travel permit, which they must carry with them in case they are stopped during their trip.

 Workrooms